cenk-idris/flutter_chess/README.md

     fvm flutter run --debug
     ```

-9. You will be prompted to choose the available target device.
+9. You will be prompted to choose the target device/platform.
 Pick the Simulator's iOS instance you just launched.

 10. Cross your fingers :)